aeternity/hyperchains-whitepaper/Periodically-Syncing-HyperChains.md

 ## Block time specification

 The hyperchain blocktime is defined as the time between each keyblock being produced.
-The specifics on how nodes should deal with this bocktime are provided here.
+The specifics on how nodes should deal with this blocktime are provided here.

 Important terminology in this setting are
+ - blocktime: The average time between block timestamps in ms. E.g. 3000 ms. This is configured when setting up the hyperchain.
- - block production time: The time it takes to produce both a micro block and a keyblock from a given transaction mempool.
-This is not a constant, but some kind of maximum worst case can be determined, since a micro block has a maximum gas limit and gas is related to computation time.
+ - block production time: The time (in ms) it takes to produce both a micro block and a keyblock from a given transaction mempool.
+The real production time is not a constant, but some kind of maximum worst case can be determined, since a micro block has a maximum gas limit and gas is related to computation time.
+This should be configured when setting up the hyperchain and is indicative of the minimum hardware requirements for a producer on the chain.
+E.g 500 ms.
- - block latency: time it takes for a block to be gossiped from the producer to any other node.
+ - block latency: 2x the time it takes for a block to be gossiped from the producer to any other node.
 Clearly latency is not a constant but depends on the network conditions.
+The configuration constant (used for further calculations) is calculated as `blocktime - block production time`.
+E.g 3000 - 500 = 2500 ms.
- - Block timestamp is the UTC timestamp in milliseconds that is part of each keyblock (header)
+ - Block timestamp: is the UTC timestamp in milliseconds that is part of each keyblock (header)
+ - timestamp(N): same as Block timestamp for a specific keyblock at height N.
- - `T0` (start time) is Block timestamp of block 1 in the hyperchain (block 0 is the genesis block).
+ - `T0` (start time) is (the block timestamp of block 1) - "Maximum block timestamp" in the hyperchain (block 0 is the genesis block).
- - `EpochT0(N)` refers to the Block timestamp of the first block of epoch N (`T0` is `EpochT0(1)`).
+ - `EpochT0(E)` refers to the Block timestamp of the first block of epoch E (`T0` is `EpochT0(1)`).
+ - Minimum block timestamp: The timestamp of the Nth block in epoch E should be larger or equal to `(N-1) *  blocktime + EpochT0(E)`.
+The minimum block timestamp of the first block of an epoch is `T0 + (height-1) * blocktime`.
+ - Maximum block timestamp: The timestamp of the Nth block in Epoch E should be smaller or equal to `(N-1) * blocktime + EpochT0(E) + block production time + (block latency / 2)`.

 Important properties are
  - Blocktime should be larger or equal to block production time + block latency time.
-Since the blocktime is configured, some experimentation must be done by the creator of a hypderchain to make sure the network and hardware has the capability to fulfil this property.
+Since the blocktime is configured, some experimentation must be done by the creator of a hyperchain to make sure the network and hardware has the capability to fulfill this property.
- - Minimum block timestamp: The timestamp of the Nth block in epoch E should be larger or equal to `(N-1)*EpochT0(E)`.
-The minimum block timestamp of the first block of an epoch is `T0 + (height-1) * blocktime`.
- - Maximum block timestamp: The timestamp of the Nth block in Epoch E should be smaller or equal to `(N-1)*EpochT0(E) + block production time + (block latency / 2)`.
-For this to work under consensus, these two values must therefore be configured instead of the blocktime(??).
-Alternative, we use 2/3th of the blocktime, which is easier.

 The idea between the above values is that a node can start preparing an empty block, micro block and keyblock before the actual minimum block timestamp is due.
 It will get informed on a kind of maximum block production time that that took and can then wait until the deadline minus the expected production time for the previous keyblock to arrive.
 If nothing arrives, the empty block solution can be submitted.
 If a block does arrive, it can produce a new block on top of it and submit.